- Underlying EBIT of NOK 3 555 million

 - 2018 global primary demand growth outlook of 4-5%, market largely balanced

 "2017 marks the start of new chapter in Hydro's history.
-With the Sapa acquisition, Hydro is now the world's leading integrated aluminum company, with 35,000 employees in 40 countries serving 30,000 customers globally.
-I am pleased with the strong, full-year and quarterly results, supported by higher aluminum and alumina prices.
+With the Sapa acquisition, Hydro is now the world's leading integrated aluminium company, with 35,000 employees in 40 countries serving 30,000 customers globally.
+I am pleased with the strong, full-year and quarterly results, supported by higher aluminium and alumina prices.
 I am also pleased to see the Better improvement program on track to reach the increased 2019 target of NOK 3.0 billion," says President and CEO Svein Richard Brandtzæg.

 Underlying EBIT for Bauxite & Alumina increased significantly compared to the third quarter mainly due to higher realized alumina prices, driven by a higher alumina index and LME.
 Both the bauxite mine in Paragominas and the alumina refinery at Alunorte reached record yearly production of 11.4 million mt and 6.4 million mt respectively for 2017.

 "We maintain the view of a balanced market outlook for primary aluminium, with a 2018 global demand growth outlook of 4-5%, driven by solid demand for aluminium from automotive and construction markets," says Brandtzæg.